lomckee/stories-from-production/stories-from-production/_posts/2023-12-27-implicit-conversions.markdown

 ### Solution

-Simply replace the integer in the where clause with a data type that matches the value in the table, in this case a varchar(100).
+Simply replace the integer in the where clause with a datatype that matches the value in the table, in this case a varchar(100).

 {% highlight sql %}
 SELECT Id, ExternalId, ExternalIdNumber